Independence, Missouri

-Independence is the fifth-largest city in Missouri and the county seat of Jackson County.
-Independence is a satellite city of Kansas City, Missouri, and is the largest suburb on the Missouri side of the Kansas City metropolitan area.
-In 2020, it had a total population of 123,011.
+Independence is a city mostly in and one of two county seats of Jackson County, Missouri, United States.
+It is a satellite city of Kansas City, Missouri, and is the largest suburb on the Missouri side of the Kansas City metropolitan area.
+In 2020, it had a total population of 123,011, making it the fifth-most populous city in Missouri.
+A small part of the city extends into Clay County.

 Independence is known as the "Queen City of the Trails" because it was a point of departure for the California, Oregon, and Santa Fe Trails.
 It is the hometown of U.S. President Harry S. Truman, with the Truman Presidential Library and Museum, and the gravesites of Truman and First Lady Bess Truman.
 The city is sacred to the Latter Day Saint movement, as the home of Joseph Smith's 1831 Temple Lot, and the headquarters of several Mormon denominations.

 History

-Independence was originally inhabited by Missouri and Osage Native Americans, followed by the Spanish and a brief French tenure.
-It became part of the United States with the Louisiana Purchase in 1803.
+Independence was originally inhabited by Missouri and Osage Native Americans.
+Followed by the Spanish and a brief French tenure, it became part of the United States with the Louisiana Purchase in 1803.
 Lewis and Clark recorded in their journals that they stopped in 1804 to pick plums, raspberries, and wild apples at a site that would later form part of the city.
-Independence was also a stopping point for the "Donner Party", an ill fated group of 19th Century wagon train emigrants whose westward journey along the California Trail ended in disaster; spawning one of the most well known and taboo stories of pioneer era America.
+Independence was also a stopping point for the "Donner Party", an ill-fated group of 19th-century wagon train emigrants whose westward journey along the California Trail ended in disaster, spawning one of the most well known and taboo stories of pioneer-era America.

 Named after the Declaration of Independence, Independence was founded on March 29, 1827, and quickly became an important frontier town.
 Independence was the farthest point westward on the Missouri River where the steamboats or other cargo vessels could travel, due to the convergence of the Kansas River with the Missouri River approximately six miles west of town, near the current Kansas-Missouri border.
 Independence immediately became a jumping-off point for the emerging fur trade, accommodating merchants and adventurers beginning the long trek westward on the Santa Fe Trail.

 In 1831, members of the Latter Day Saint movement began moving to the Jackson County, Missouri area.
 Shortly thereafter, founder Joseph Smith declared a spot west of the Courthouse Square to be the place for his prophesied temple of the New Jerusalem, in expectation of the Second Coming of Christ.
 Tension grew with local Missourians until the Latter Day Saints were driven from the area in 1833, the beginning of a conflict which culminated in the 1838 Mormon War.
 Several branches of this movement gradually returned to the city beginning in 1867, with many making their headquarters there.
 These include the Community of Christ (formerly the Reorganized Church of Jesus Christ of Latter Day Saints), the Church of Christ (Temple Lot), the Church of Jesus Christ (Cutlerite) and the Restoration Branches.